rcghpge/pymo/docs/paradigm-framework.md

-# Pymo via Mojo's Programming Language Ecosystem
+# PyMo via Mojo's Programming Language Ecosystem

 ## PyMo and essentially the "bedrock" for Mojo's ecosystem:
 Based on my research, I have concluded 2 things.
 The 'bedrock' on which the Mojo programming language will be built on